-All applicants of the ASPPB Mobility Program acknowledge that ASPPB does not guarantee that the Certificates may be accepted in all or any U.S. or Canadian jurisdictions.
-Further, although ASPPB is committed to pursuing their acceptance, it cannot and does not guarantee the applicant that a particular jurisdiction will adopt the CPQ and/or IPC as a qualification towards jurisdictional requirements.
+ASPPB does not guarantee that the Certificates it issues may be accepted in all or any U.S. or Canadian jurisdictions.
+Further, although it is committed to pursuing their acceptance, ASPPB cannot and does not guarantee applicants that a particular jurisdiction will adopt the CPQ as meeting jurisdictional requirements.